wade-cheng/compile-typst-site/docs/tutorials/beginner/index.md

 # The beginner tutorial

 This tutorial is for people who want to learn `compile-typst-site` by building a site from the ground-up.
-If you want a faster-paced list of things to try on a sample site, look to [](../../how-to/quick_start.md).
+If you want a faster-paced introduction in the form of a list of actions to try on a sample site, look to [](../../how-to/quick_start.md).

 This tutorial is a bit rough around the edges.
 Construction under way.